octopus-network/octopus-appchain-registry/README.md

 * other cases:
   * The deposit will be considered as `invalid deposit`.

-For `invalid deposit` case, this contract will save the amount of the deposit to `invalid deposit` of `sender_id`.
+For `invalid deposit` case, this contract will store the amount of the deposit to `invalid deposit` of `sender_id`.
 The sender can withdraw the deposit at anytime.

 This action should generate log: `Received invalid deposit <amount> from <sender_id>.`